-You may need to split or crush some medications for about 4 weeks or longer or for the rest of your life.
+You may need to split or crush some medications for 6 weeks or longer or for the rest of your life.
 You can mix the medication with a small amount of unsweetened applesauce, water or other liquid to help it go down.
-Most people can swallow medication whole after about a month.